programmingtube/Sudoku_Solver_ft.Python-and-Backtrack-Algorithm/README.md

-# Sudoku_Solver_ft.Python-and-Backtrack-Algorithm
+# Sudoku Solver ft.Python and Backtrack Algorithm
-Creating a program that Solves a Sudoku Board with the help of Backtracking Algorithm
+Creating a program that solves a Sudoku Board with the help of Backtracking Algorithm